EnigmaticaModpacks/Enigmatica6/.github/README.md

 **Notes**

 -   Using the `update-server` script will reset changes you've made to all files tracked by the repository.
+-   A world and mod folder backup are created before updating
 -   Anything put in the `overrides` folder will be copied into the root folder when the `update-server` script is finished - I recommend you put any changed configs and added mods there.

 ## Server Automation with Docker